-AFS-USA has created two distinct awards to celebrate both individual educators and schools or districts that have made global engagement and intercultural learning a part of their everyday instruction and school environment.
-We hope to showcase an educator and school every year that will inspire others to weave culture and global thinking into their learning environments.
+AFS-USA has created two distinct awards to celebrate both individual educators and secondary schools or school districts that have made global engagement and intercultural learning a part of their everyday instruction and school environment.
+We also seek to recognize an educator who works to do this by engaging with AFS-USA programs, students, and resources.
+We also hope to showcase an educator and a school every year that will inspire others to weave culture and global thinking into their learning environments.

-- Supplemental Artifacts: These can include any additional documentation from photos, news articles, event programs, presentations, screen captures from social media, etc...
+- Optional Supplemental Artifacts: These can include any additional documentation from photos, news articles, event programs, presentations, screen captures from social media, etc. that showcase global learning, experiences, and engagement for students and/or the wider school community.
 (Max.
 5 pages)

-- Letter of Recommendation: This should be from a current or former parent or student that can speak to the candidate's knowledge, skills, and dispositions as outlined in the rubric.
+- Letter of Recommendation: This should be from a current or former supervisor if possible, or a current or former parent or student if needed, who can speak to the candidate's knowledge, skills, and dispositions as outlined in the rubric.
 (Max.
 2 pages)

-- Supplemental Artifacts: These can include any additional documentation from photos, news articles, event programs, presentations, screen captures from social media, etc...
-(Max.
+Supplemental Artifacts: These can include any additional documentation from photos, news articles, event programs, presentations, screen captures from social media, photos from their physical classroom or student projects, etc. (Max.
 5 pages)

-- Professional Headshot: This should be a high resolution photo of the candidate from the shoulders and above.
+- Optional Professional Headshot: This should be a high-resolution photo of the candidate from the shoulders and above.

 Past AFS-USA Global Educators of the Year